christiskatsouris/christiskatsouris/README.md

 📫 How to reach me: C.Katsouris@soton.ac.uk and christiskatsouris@gmail.com

-News: I will be joining the [University of Exeter Business School](http://business-school.exeter.ac.uk/) as a Visiting Lecturer in Economics (Education and Scholarship) at the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) in September 2022.
+News: I will be joining the [University of Exeter Business School](http://business-school.exeter.ac.uk/) as a Visiting Lecturer in Economics at the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) in September 2022.

 <!--